hesslink111/neuralnetworknibbles/README.md

 ## Evaluation

 Each generated snake is simulated in an 8x8 game.
-Every game is procedurally generated based on the same seed value, so each snake will have the oportunity to play the same game.
+Every game is procedurally generated based on the same seed value, so each snake will have the opportunity to play the same game.
 This optimization allows us to compare evaluations based on a single game rather than an average.

 The rules of the simulation are the same as the rules of Snake.
 The simulated snake must avoid moving beyond the boundaries of the board and colliding with obstacles, including colliding with itself.
 The goal of the game is for the snake to eat as many mice as possible.
 To deter certain behavior, the simulation is terminated if the snake moves such that a given state of the game board is ever repeated.